 - A. Dimension.
 Projects shall provide sidewalks that meet the required widths per Map 5.1-1.
-Where the existing sidewalk right-of-way is less than the required width, the difference shall be provided through a dedication. - 1.
-Sidewalks are measured from the Primary Curb Line of each block to the sidewalk line, as illustrated in Figure 5.1-2. - 2.
-This area shall be paved for general use to the standards specified by Public Works, except for landscaped parkways per Section 5.2. - Within the sidewalk width, sidewalk zones shall be provided to the dimensions set in Figures 5.1-3 through 5.1-6. - Where the curb deviates (i.e. bulb-outs), exceptions in zone width are allowed and shall be determined by Public Works. - 5.
-Driveways are allowed per Section 6.6.1. - B. Maintenance.
-Sidewalk improvements shall be installed and maintained by the abutting property owner(s).
+Where the existing sidewalk right-of-way is less than the required width, the difference shall be provided through a private property dedication. - Sidewalks are measured from the Primary Curb Line of each block to the sidewalk line, as illustrated in Figure 5.1-2. - This area shall be paved for general use to the standards specified by Public Works, except for landscaped parkways per Section 5.2. - 3.
+Within the sidewalk width, sidewalk zones shall be provided to the dimensions set in Figure 5.1-3. - Where the curb deviates (i.e. bulb-outs), exceptions in zone width are allowed and shall be determined by Public Works. - 5.
+Driveways are allowed per Section 6.4.2. - B. Maintenance.
+Sidewalk improvements shall be installed and maintained by the abutting property owner.